Tennis Betting Sites

 Live In Play Betting

-Every single bookie on this site offer a live betting service and they all cover tennis.
 Tennis is a superb sport to bet on in play.
 Games are quick enough for rapid turnaround betting yet matches are long enough to keep you entertained for hours.
-Live betting on tennis is easy bet on everything from the next point to the outright winner at any point in the game.
+Live betting on tennis is easy and you can bet on everything from the next point to the outright winner at any point in the game.

 News, Results and Statistics

 Loads of bookmakers now offer various news, results and stats services and you can read about the different products offered in our betting site reviews.
-Again don't take my word for it try out a few services and find the one you like the most.
-Bet365, Ladbrokes, Hill's, Betfred and others all have fantastically comprehensive features for you to try.
-Remember most of these features are free so if you like Betfair news but prefer to bet with Coral for example there is nothing stopping you mixing and matching.
+Again don’t take my word for it try out a few services and find the one you like the most.
+Bet365, Ladbrokes, Hill’s, Betfred and others all have fantastically comprehensive features for you to try.

 News and stats tend to be more important in tennis than other sports.
 The individual nature of the game means small variances in a players potential can have a huge effect on a game.
 This is one reason why a lot of professional gamblers wager on tennis.
-This is far less important in team sports where far more factors can influence a result.
-If a player has had a recent death in the family or a recurrent injury this could be critical to outcome and if you do your homework you can give yourself a real advantage.
+This is far less important in team sports where many more factors can influence a result.

 Bookies pour a lot of resources into these features so use them.